A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: METHODS FOR MODELING INFRARED GALAXIES AS CO PROXIES

 We hereafter refer to the actual sky image as the ``real map'' and the synthetic map based on the $L_{\rm{IR}}$ model as the ``mock map''.
-In addition, we call a layer \textit{unperturbed} when the flux density of its sources is constant and equal to the average value $\mu$ found using { SIMSTACK}, while a layer is \textit{perturbed} when each source has been assigned a flux density according to a log-normal distribution of mean $\mu$ and scatter $\sigma_{S}$.
-The crucial step of the algorithm is as follows: we take the standard deviation $D_{\mathrm{real}, k}$, computed over the positions of all cataloged sources in the $(M_{*},z)$ bin of interest, of the real map minus the sum of the \textit{unperturbed} mock layers, and compare it to its counterpart $D_{\mathrm{mock}, k}$, which is the standard deviation of a mock map obtained by adding up all \textit{perturbed} layers, plus an instrumental noise floor \citep[e.g.,][]{Nguyen2010}, again minus the sum of the \textit{unperturbed} mock layers.
+In addition, we call a layer unperturbed when the flux density of its sources is constant and equal to the average value $\mu$ found using { SIMSTACK}, while a layer is perturbed when each source has been assigned a flux density according to a log-normal distribution of mean $\mu$ and scatter $\sigma_{S}$.
+Finally, as anticipated before, the residual map is either a real or mock map from which the ``base'' map (the layer of interest, unperturbed, plus the background layers perturbed with the fiducial scatter) is subtracted.
+This nomenclature is summarized in Table~\ref{table:1}.